perrosenlind/terminal-countdown/README.md

 - Rich library (for terminal formatting)
 - Pyfiglet library (for ASCII art text)
 - A terminal with color support
-- Recommended: A large terminal window for the best visual experience# terminal-countdown
+- Recommended: A large terminal window for the best visual experience